UCL-CHIG/ALSPAC_synthetic_identifiers/README.md

 # Synthesising Names
 This repo is a code repository for my paper: Generating synthetic identifiers to support development and evaluation of data linkage methods.
-Please feel free to get in touch with me at joseph.lam.18@ucl.ac.uk
+Please feel free to get in touch with me at joseph.lam.18@ucl.ac.uk Synthetic ALSPAC data can be downloaded on UCL Research Data Repository (doi:10.5522/04/25921408).
+Original ALSPAC data can be requested from ALSPAC website.

 This includes:
 1) process of creating a synthetic ALSPAC dataset